Getting Started

 Install InputGuard

-• Organizations: create a workspace now to configure policies and deployment profiles — managed deployment packages unlock when the extension is published.
+• Organizations: create a workspace to configure policies and deployment profiles, then assign the published extension and run a managed enrollment script.

 Standalone mode